 - F.3.1 CASFC Meeting Chair The CASFC Chair shall normally preside at CASFC meetings.
-In the absence of the CASFC Chair, the CASFC Vice Chair will preside. - F.3.2 Business of the CAS Faculty Council The CAS Faculty Council has the following responsibilities: - .1 To facilitate communication between the UFC and CAS departments and faculty. - .2 To review and approve proposed changes to academic offerings considered by the CAS Curriculum Committee and address any concerns with the CAS Curriculum Committee and/or through the UFC, as appropriate; - .3 To review and approve proposed changes to the requirements for all degrees, majors and minors considered by the CAS Curriculum Committee and address any concerns with the CAS Curriculum Committee and/or through the UFC, as appropriate; - .4 To review and approve the creation of or changes to general admissions policies for the College prior to their consideration by the UFC; - .5 To review and approve the creation of or changes to academic regulations for CAS students in matters of attendance, examinations, grading, scholastic standing, honors, and awards prior to their consideration by the UFC;
+In the absence of the CASFC Chair, the CASFC Vice Chair will preside. - F.3.2 Business of the CAS Faculty Council The CAS Faculty Council has the following responsibilities: - .1 To facilitate communication between the UFC and CAS departments and faculty. - .2 To review and approve the creation of or changes to general admissions policies for the College prior to their consideration by the UFC; - .3 To review and approve the creation of or changes to academic regulations for CAS students in matters of attendance, examinations, grading, scholastic standing, honors, and awards prior to their consideration by the UFC;